VictorFrWu/bybit-java-api/README.md

 - [Donations](#donations)

 ## About
+The Official Java API connector for Bybit's HTTP and WebSocket APIs.

-BybitJavaAPI provides an official, robust, and high-performance Java connector to Bybit's trading APIs.
+bybit-java-api provides an official, robust, and high-performance Java connector to Bybit's trading APIs.

 Initially conceptualized by esteemed Java developer Victor, this module is now maintained by Bybit's in-house Java experts.

 Your contributions are most welcome!

 ## Development
-BybitJavaAPI is under active development with the latest features and updates from Bybit's API implemented promptly.
+bybit-java-api is under active development with the latest features and updates from Bybit's API implemented promptly.
 The module utilizes minimal external libraries to provide a lightweight and efficient experience.
 If you've made enhancements or fixed bugs, please submit a pull request.

 ## Installation
 Ensure you have Java 11 or higher.
-You can include BybitJavaAPI in your project using Maven or Gradle.
+You can include bybit-java-api in your project using Maven or Gradle.

 Maven Example
 ```java